klauer/epics-sumo-mirror/doc/reference-sumo.rst

     possible number that ensures that the buildtag is unique.
 ``--builddir BUILDDIR``
     Specify the support directory.
 If this option is not given take the current working directory as support directory.
-This option value is stored in the configuration file.
+A default for this option can be put in a configuration file.
 ``-o OUTPUTFILE, --output OUTPUTFILE``
     Define the output for commands 'useall' and 'use'.
 If this option is not given, 'useall' and 'use' write to 'configure/RELEASE'.
 If this option is '-', the commands write to standard-out",
 ``-x EXTRALINE, --extra EXTRALLINE``
     Specify an extra line that is added to the generated RELEASE file.
-This option value is stored in the configuration file.
+A default for this option can be put in a configuration file.
 ``-a ALIAS, --alias ALIAS``
     Define an alias for the commands 'use' and 'useall'.
 An alias must have the form FROM:TO.
 The path of module named 'FROM' is put in the generated RELEASE file as a variable named 'TO'.
 You can specify more than one of these by repeating this option or by joining values in a single string separated by spaces.
-This option value is stored in the configuration file.
+A default for this option can be put in a configuration file.
 ``--arch ARCH``
     Define the name of a targetarchitecture.
 You can specify more than one target architecture.
 You can specify more than one of these by repeating this option or by joining values in a single string separated by spaces.
-    This option value is stored in the configuration file.
+A default for this option can be put in a configuration file.
 ``-m MODULE, --module MODULE``
     Define a :term:`modulespec`.
 If you specify modules with this option you don't have to put :term:`modulespecs` after some of the commands.
 You can specify more than one of these by repeating this option or by joining values in a single string separated by spaces.
-This option value is stored in the configuration file.
+A default for this option can be put in a configuration file.
 ``-X, --exclude-states``
-    For command 'try' exclude all 'dependents' whose state does match one of ``-b, --brief``
+    For command 'try' exclude all 'dependents' whose state does match one of the regular expressions (REGEXP).
+``-b, --brief``
     Create a more brief output for some commands.
 ``-D EXPRESSION, --dir-patch EXPRESSION``
     Specify a directory patchexpression.
 Such an expression consists of a tuple of 2 python strings.
 The first is the match expression, the second one is the replacement string.
 The regular expression is applied to every source path generated.
 You can specify more than one patchexpression.
-This option value is stored in the configuration file.
+A default for this option can be put in a configuration file.
 ``-U EXPRESSION, --url-patch EXPRESSION``
     Specify a repository url patchexpression.
 Such an expression consists of a tuple of 2 python strings.
 The first is the match expression, the second one is the replacement string.
 The regular expression is applied to every source url generated.
 You can specify more than one patchexpression.
-This option value is stored in the configuration file.
+A default for this option can be put in a configuration file.
 ``--noignorecase``
     For command 'find', do NOT ignore case.
 ``--no-checkout``